toolstack/default-post-datetime/readme.txt

 2. A screenshot of the user settings page.

 == Changelog ==

+= 1.1 =
+* Fixed PHP warning when no post types had been excluded on new post creation.

 = 1.0 =
 * Added some colour to the validation icons.